 Eye movement desensitization and reprocessing is another technique often used in our residential recovery programs.
 Also somewhat derivative of cognitive behavioral therapy, eye movement desensitization and reprocessing is used to help residents overcome some of the negative effects that result from memories of traumatic incidents; although it was originally developed to treat post-traumatic stress disorder, this form of treatment has proven very effective for other afflictions, including addiction.

 We offer more than just individual therapy.
 Residents have the opportunity to invite spouses, close family members, or good friends to Stout Street Foundation to participate in group therapy sessions for families or married couples.
 Since the disease of addiction is as destructive to families and relationships as it is to an individual’s health, we feel it’s crucial to help our residents begin repairing their important relationships as a vital part of the addiction recovery process.

-In our residential recovery program, residents will be able to supplement their individual, family, and group counseling sessions with the holistic treatments we offer.
+In our residential program, residents will be able to supplement their individual, family, and group counseling sessions with the holistic treatments we offer.
 Specifically, we offer yoga and acupuncture, each of which have proven to be extremely beneficial to individuals who are in addiction recovery.
 Yoga is a low-intensity, physical form of therapy that helps individuals become more in-tune with their bodies and unconscious minds.

 By comparison, acupuncture is helpful when it comes to releasing toxins stored throughout the body, but also in improving circulation, blood flow, and the flow of energy in the body.
 Upon completing our residential recovery program, residents are encouraged to transition into some type of continued treatment, whether an outpatient program, transitional living facility, or some other type of program.
 Typically, an individual’s plan for continued treatment after completing our program is determined during the initial assessment and intake phase.